Retrieval-induced forgetting: Inhibition

 Generally speaking, inhibition theory assumes the existence of a set of processes that allows the suppression of memories.
 Central to the inhibition account of RIF is that access to unpracticed–related items is actively suppressed by this inhibitory process during retrieval-practice.
 For instance, when participants perform retrieval practice, the category cue may activate many associated items.
 The degree to which related, but inappropriate associates, that is unpracticed–related words, become accessible serves as a source of competition that disrupts retrieval of an appropriate response.
 To resolve this competition, an inhibitory process intervenes to suppress accessibility to such items.
 Subsequently, this suppression facilitates retrieval of an appropriate item and prevents retrieval of contextually inappropriate items.
 Items from unrelated categories, that is unpracticed–unrelated items, are less competitive during retrieval practice and thus, require less inhibition.
 At final test, the consequences of the suppression persist, and previously competitive items that were inhibited become more difficult to remember.

 This reduction in accessibility is consistent with the definition of inhibition proposed by Robert A. Bjork: that inhibition is an active, direct form of suppression that serves to reduce access to one or several responses for some adaptive purpose.

 Memory inhibition in reference to RIF has sometimes been likened to processes of inhibition associated with motor control, such as those responsible for baseball players stopping their swing when they anticipate a ball.
 Similarly, when a dominant response in memory is inappropriate, inhibitory processes must be recruited to temporarily suppress that response so that a more appropriate one can be retrieved.
+In addition, recent studies indicate an increase in the activity of the frontal cortex during the manifestation of the RIF phenomenon, which speaks in favor of increased cognitive control inhibiting the retrieval of related non-target information.